 - 1. Voluntary and open membership; 5.
 Education, training, & info.;

-- Democratic member control;
+- 2. Democratic member control;

+- 3. Member economic participation;

+- 4. Autonomy and independence;

+- - 6.
 Cooperation among cooperatives;

-- 3. Member economic participation; 7.
-Concern for community
+- 7. Concern for community

-- 4. Autonomy and independence;

 There are unfortunately few examples of cooperatives in the renewable energy field.
 There are a few are worker-owned cooperatives, owning an enterprise that provides renewable energy services but not developing community renewable energy projects.
-At PV Squared, a solar installation company in the Pioneer Valley of Massachusetts, the workers make the decisions about the direction of the company and share in the profits.43 Namaste Solar is also a worker-owned energy services companies, and it is also a part of the Amicus buying cooperative (discussed below) for solar installers.44
+At PV Squared, a solar installation company in the Pioneer Valley of Massachusetts, the workers make the decisions about the direction of the company and share in the profits.57 Namaste Solar is also a worker-owned energy services companies, and it is also a part of the Amicus buying cooperative (discussed below) for solar installers.58

 Cooperatives can also pool their buying power for consumers or businesses.
 Cooperative Community Energy is a member-owned solar and energy services company in California.
-Members get access to bulk discounts on hardware, the cooperative lobbies for more favorable policy, and members get a dividend check if the cooperative turns a profit.
-The Acorn Renewable Energy Cooperative in Vermont provides bulk purchase benefits on a variety of renewable resources, including wood chips, heat pumps, and solar.
-Amicus Solar is a cooperative of dozens of solar installation companies, giving them a collective purchasing power that can compete with the largest installers in the country, without having to merge companies.
-Cooperative Energy Futures is a small, for-profit cooperative in Minneapolis that has organized households to provide energy efficiency and solar energy services with bulk purchasing.
-In 2014, they began offering a solar leasing program and in 2016 they plan to offer their first community solar project under the state's community solar program.
-Cooperative Community Energy is a full service residential and commercial solar installer cooperative in California.
+Members get access to bulk discounts on hardware, the cooperative lobbies for more favorable policy, and members get a dividend check if the cooperative turns a profit.59 The Acorn Renewable Energy Cooperative in Vermont provides bulk purchase benefits on a variety of renewable resources, including wood chips, heat pumps, and solar.60 Amicus Solar is a cooperative of dozens of solar installation companies, giving them a collective purchasing power that can compete with the largest installers in the country, without having to merge companies.61 Cooperative Energy Futures is a small, for-profit cooperative in Minneapolis that has organized households to provide energy efficiency and solar energy services with bulk purchasing.62 In 2014, they began offering a solar leasing program and in 2016 they plan to offer their first community solar project under the state's community solar program.